sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 9. When you start an Event, you will be returned back to the Data Designer interface.
 From the constellation view, select the Attribute Group that you previously created and... [done to here]

-8. Click on the **Data Designer** tab and select the Attribute Group you created earlier from